andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Kill misconceptions:
 * There is only one model (that there is only one of anything is a risky view in DDD)
-* There is a blessed team responsible for "the domain model"
+* There is a blessed team responsible for modelling and "the domain model"
-* All the (DDD) things!
-* Are layers a bad thing
+* The model doesn't need to be explicit in the code

+Also
+* Models have to be in UML (the real one is in the code).

 ---

 ## It's in the frikkin' Blue book

+* All the (DDD) things!
+Also known
+* Are layers a bad thing?

 * Work with the teams
 * Work with the domain experts